Bengal Presidency: Education

 British rule saw the establishment of liberal arts colleges in many districts of Bengal.
 There were only two full-fledged universities in Bengal during British rule, including the University of Calcutta and the University of Dacca.
 Both universities were represented in the Bengal Legislative Assembly under the Government of India Act 1935.

 Primary education was mandatory under the Compulsory Education Acts.
 Despite significant advances and the emergence of a large educated middle class, most of the population did not have access to a proper education.
 Some of the leading schools included the Oriental Seminary in Calcutta, the St. Gregory's High School in Dacca, the Rajshahi Collegiate School in Rajshahi and the Chittagong Collegiate School in Chittagong.
 European missionaries, Hindu philanthropists and Muslim aristocrats were influential promoters of education.
 Ethnic minorities maintained their own institutions, such as the Armenian Pogose School.

 Each district of Bengal had a district school, which were the leading secondary institutions.
 Due to Calcutta being the colonial capital, the city had a large concentration of educational institutions.
 It was followed by Dacca, which served as a provincial capital between 1905 and 1912.
 Libraries were established in each district of Bengal by the colonial government and the zamindars.
 In 1854, four major public libraries were opened, including the Bogra Woodburn Library, the Rangpur Public Library, the Jessore Institute Public Library and the Barisal Public Library.
-Northbrook Hall was established in 1882 in honor of Governor-General Lord Northbrook.
+Northbrook Hall was established in 1882 in honour of Governor-General Lord Northbrook.
 Other libraries built include the Victoria Public Library, Natore (1901), the Sirajganj Public Library (1882), the Rajshahi Public Library (1884), the Comilla Birchandra Library (1885), the Shah Makhdum Institute Public Library, Rajshahi (1891), the Noakhali Town Hall Public Library (1896), the Prize Memorial Library, Sylhet (1897), the Chittagong Municipality Public Library (1904) and the Varendra Research Library (1910).
 In 1925, the Great Bengal Library Association was established.

-Europeans played an important role in modernizing the Bengali language.
+Europeans played an important role in modernising the Bengali language.
 The first book on Bengali grammar was compiled by a Portuguese missionary.
 English was the official language.
 The use of Persian as an official language was discontinued by Act no. XXIX of 1837 passed by the President of the Council of India in Council on 20 November 1837.
 However, Persian continued to be taught in some institutions.
 Several institutions had Sanskrit and Arabic faculties.

 The following includes a partial list of notable colleges, universities and learned societies in the Bengal Presidency.